CengageNOW, 1 term (6 months) Printed Access Card for Brigham/Ehrhardt's Financial Management: Theory & Practice, 14th: 9781285098753: Economics ...

-The only text to strike a balance between solid financial theory and practical applications, Brigham/Ehrhardt's FINANCIAL MANAGEMENT: THEORY AND ...
+Striking a balance between solid financial theory and practical applications, Brigham/Ehrhardt's FINANCIAL MANAGEMENT: THEORY AND PRACTICE, 14e ...

 Your business makes money decisions all the time – for materials, manpower, investments, and many other transactions.
 The way you make those decisions is on the basis of a management theory of some kind: ‘buy low, sell high’ at the least.